Easy Care Guide for Tradescantia Purple Heart

 Should the Purple Heart be fertilized?

-Is this a poisonous plant?
+Is it a toxic plant?

-How to propagate it easily from cuttings?
+How to easily propagate it?

 Conclusion